-If the first Health Home provided any of the six core services during the month the member transitions, they should bill the PMPM for that month.
+If the original CLNM provider rendered any of the six core services during the month the member relocates, they should bill the PMPM for that month.
 If the new provider also provides services to the same member, they can bill for other services (e.g. diagnostic evaluation, therapy, and group therapy) using the CMS 1500 form.
 They cannot bill for any of the six core CLNM services.
-CLNM providers should notify each other of a Member's relocation so the Member can be opted out of the first Health Home, and opted in to the second.
+CLNM providers should notify each other of a member's relocation so the member can be opted out of the first Health Home and opted in to the second.